 Feel free to mix and match varieties or change flavors based on your preferences.
 You might be surprised to discover some new favorites along the way!

 For example, even though the Dill Pickle Ranch Chex Mix sounds like an odd combination, it was one of our favorites.
 Chocolate Chex Caramel Crunch may be even more delicious than the traditional Muddy Buddies, too!
 My one recommendation would be to alternate a sweet with a savory, if you can.

 I absolutely love this idea for the 12 Days of ChexMas, especially if you want to give gifts to a large number of people – without a large expense.
 I think this would be a great gift idea for school children to give their teachers in the days leading up to Christmas break.
 If you have several children, with several different teachers, this is a frugal and unique gift idea that is sure to be appreciated.

 You don’t even have to wait for Christmas to do this!
 Know someone who loves Chex Mix?
 Surprise them with a variety of flavors for their birthday…or just because.
 It will be a practical and unique gift that they are sure to remember.

-Here are 12 recipes to use when you are ready to celebrate the 12 Days of ChexMas.
+Here are 12 recipes to use to celebrate the 12 Days of ChexMas.